Harvey John

 Were you fussy with the type of accountancy firm you wanted to work for?
 E.g. Big 4, top 10, small independent boutique.

-My first 2 roles were actually in the industry which I feel was a great experience and a good stepping stone towards moving into a practice role.
-I did a lot of research and sent my CV to probably over 30 different accountancy practices, some I even dropped in by hand to the owners/directors.
+1: My first 2 roles were actually in the industry which I feel was a great experience.
+It’s a good stepping stone towards moving into a practice role.
+I did a lot of research and sent my CV to probably over 30 different accountancy practices.
+I even dropped some in by hand to the owners/directors.
 These were practices ranging from family-run to the top 5 and I managed to secure interviews in both.
-After a lot of consideration, I decided to take a role in a local practice and I do believe this was the right decision.
-I wanted to learn the basics of everything and felt that I would get this by joining a smaller practice as all accounting services were dealt with in the same office, whereas some of the bigger firms had different departments or specialised in something specific.
+After a lot of consideration, I decided to take a role in a local practice.
+I believe this was the right decision.
+I wanted to learn the basics of everything.
+By joining a smaller practice I would get this, as all accounting services were dealt with in the same office, whereas some of the bigger firms had different departments or specialised in something specific.

 How do you find juggling studying the ACCA with your day-to-day audit & accounts work?

-I do find working and studying a struggle; I’ve never been the most self-disciplined so studying after work and in the evenings can be difficult, especially when your friends are in different situations and go out and enjoy themselves!
+1: I do find working and studying a struggle.
+I’ve never been the most self-disciplined so studying after work and in the evenings can be difficult.
+Especially when your friends are in different situations and go out and enjoy themselves!
 Recently I’ve decided to start getting up earlier and studying in the mornings as I feel this works better for me but everyone finds their way.

 If you could start all over again, is there anything you would change about your accountancy training?